mg3428a/datajournalism-fall2026/assiggnment2.md

 Some endangered species face several significant threats rather than one single cause.
 When a source identified multiple major threats, I selected the threats that appeared to be most prominently identified.
 Sometimes I would pick three instead of the several listed.
 Some animals/flora were also difficult to find information for since they are so elusive.

+I did not use AI in this assignment.